Certificates of Title

 It’s all different now.
 Now the person who wants a document registered signs an authority to a lawyer telling them to electronically complete the registration.
 The client can send that authority by fax or by email, so long as they are properly identified.
 The lawyer does the registration themselves and once registration happens it is instantaneous.
 Settlement and registration often happen within minutes (rather than weeks) of each other and a scanned image of the title replaces the waxy page.

 Despite the concerns of fraudulent behaviour, computer breakdowns and hacking, none of that has transpired as a real threat to the electronic system.
 For the likes of me (who can remember the daily trek to the Land Transfer Office, the patient waiting in line with a list of titles, the pleading involved if anything a little bit out of the ordinary was needed from LTO staff), things seem so easy now.
-Progress has mean that registration is much faster, there is more certainty on settlement, searches of titles are accessible by all and very easily and cheaply obtained.
+Progress has meant that registration is much faster, there is more certainty on settlement, searches of titles are accessible by all and very easily and cheaply obtained.

-It’s got cheaper.
+It’s got cheaper

 Costs have been streamlined too.
 In the past fees varied depending on the type of document.
-A transfer cost more than a mortgage.
+A transfer costs more than a mortgage.
 A guaranteed title search cost more than a regular search.
 Now it’s all very simple.
 Very recently all registration costs have been simplified.
 (Almost) all documents now cost $51 to register and $4 to search.